-Take a closer look at the Creation date and Last Write date types:
+Take a closer look at the Created on and Modified on columns:

-- The first, Creation date, automatically displays the creation date of a row.
-Even if this column is added after your rows, the date displayed will remain the original creation date.
+- The first, Created on, automatically displays the creation date of a row.
+Even if this column is added after your row was created, the date displayed will show the original creation date.
 It will never change!

-- Last write date, allows to know the date of the last modification of your line.
-It is automatically updated by RowShare on each change on a row.
+- Modified on, shows the date of the last modification of a row.
+It is automatically updated by RowShare each time the row is modified.

 What’s the use?

 These columns let you to save time when adding rows in your tables.
 It will allow you to better monitor your activity

 .
 The displayed values are guaranteed: no one can manually modify it

 .
 As far as I am concerned, I really like to use these types to check that answers were submitted before a deadline or to check when my contributors last updated their input.